La Combattante II-class

 The class saw service with several international navies.
 The German Tiger-class vessels were eventually sold to Greece, Chile, and Egypt.
 Malaysia commissioned four Perdana-class ships in 1972 and 1973.
 Libya operated ten vessels known as the Beir Grassa class.
 Iran ordered 12 Kaman-class ships; nine were delivered between 1977 and 1978, while the remaining three entered service in 1981.

 Operational history includes engagements involving Libyan and Iranian vessels.
 In 1980, the Iranian craft Paykan was sunk during Operation Morvarid.
 In 1986, one Libyan Beir Grassa-class vessel was sunk and another disabled during a confrontation with United States forces.
 In 1988, the Iranian vessel Joshan was sunk by the USS Simpson during Operation Praying Mantis.
-As of 2012, Iran continued to operate the Kaman class and had commissioned four domestically built Sina-class vessels.
+Iran continued to operate the Kaman class alongside domestically built Sina-class derivatives, four of which — Paykan, Joshan, Derafsh and Separ — were destroyed by Israeli strikes at Bandar Anzali on 18 March 2026 during the wider destruction of the Iranian surface fleet that began on 28 February 2026.